polgarp/alg-exp/_posts/33-20171114/2017-11-12-How-AI-has-started-to-impact-our-work-as-designers.md

 ---
 layout: post
-title: "How AI has started to impact our work as"
+title: "How AI has started to impact our work as designers"
 posturl: https://uxdesign.cc/how-ai-will-impact-your-routine-as-a-designer-2773a4b1728c
 tags:
 - Overview